 The dial controllers (two for the queen size) allow each sleeper to access 10 heat settings.
 It features auto shutoff after 10 hours and a preheat cycle for warming up the bed.
 Sunbeam also offers a five-year warranty on this product.

 Availability and pricing

 You can find the channeled microplush Sunbeam electric blanket from a wide variety of retailers, including Target, JCPenney, Sears, Amazon, WalMart, and Bed, Bath and Beyond.
-The manufacturer’s recommended sales prices range from $59.99 to $109.99, depending on the size.
 These sizes match industry standards and include twin, full, queen, and king.

 Comparing the Sunbeam Electric Blanket

 Several manufacturers make electric blankets, and some of the better-known brands include Serta, Beautyrest, and Biddeford.
 We’ll do a quick comparison of their features and specifications, as well as feedback from their customers.